ACG Health & Center for Integrative Medicine

 To successfully treat patients and make informed aftercare recommendations, staff at Caron strive to understand the root causes of each patient’s symptoms to create a comprehensive treatment plan.
 In some cases, that may require psychological testing to clarify the diagnosis and better understand the relationship between substance use disorder and a patient’s mental and cognitive health.

-- Comprehensive ADHD testing.
+- Comprehensive ADHD testing

-- Neuropsychological testing to assess cognitive functioning and identify deficits.
+- Neuropsychological testing to assess cognitive functioning and identify deficits

-- Assessing personality characteristics and functioning.
+- Assessing personality characteristics and functioning

-- Evaluating emotional health and well-being.
+- Evaluating emotional health and well-being

-- Accurately identifying psychiatric illnesses.
+- Accurately identifying psychiatric illnesses

-- Identifying and suggesting evidence-based methods and treatments to address areas of concern.
+- Identifying and suggesting evidence-based methods and treatments to address areas of concern

 Participation in psychological assessment provides the patient an opportunity to develop a greater understanding of his/her cognitive and psychological functioning.
 Most importantly, testing helps to identify areas of concern and target evidence-based interventions that will guide the treatment plan.

 Our pre-doctoral internship program’s philosophy of training endorses a scientific attitude as psychologists to observe, assess, and intervene in all professional capacities such as testing, consultation, therapy, and research within a multidisciplinary treatment approach.
 In essence, an essential goal is to train interns to think like psychologists and to expand their level of observation, assessment, and intervention beyond the level of the “individual identified patient” to all relevant bio-psycho-social systems (especially the family system) that impacts the patient’s recovery.
-The highest standards of professional conduct and ethics as well as a maturing sense of professional identify as a psychologist are required of our pre-doctoral interns as they are the foundations of our beliefs.
+The highest standards of professional conduct and ethics as well as a maturing sense of professional identity as a psychologist are required of our pre-doctoral interns as they are the foundations of our beliefs.

 As outlined in the Site Affiliation Agreement with Agency, the College/Consortium of each Intern is required to attest to current and primary verification of the following documents.
 All documents are to be housed at the College/Consortium; however, Agency requests the right to access copies at our request.
 These are required by Agency prior to any Intern beginning his/her observation.
 The psychology department admin staff will also maintain a copy of these documents.

-- Evidence of current certified CPR / First Aid
+- Evidence of current certified CPR/First Aid

-- Evidence of Mantoux Test administered within the past 12 months.
+- Evidence of Mantoux Test administered within the past 12 months

 - Positive test evidence of standardized practice follow through

-- Commonwealth of Pennsylvania child abuse/ sex offender history clearance (Act 33) completed and no existing record
+- Commonwealth of Pennsylvania child abuse/sex offender history clearance (Act 33) completed and no existing record

 - Acceptable drug screening result upon hire